Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: prototype

-\update{Due to limited RAM, dongles compute risk scores in a streaming manner.
-The download handler downloads a chunk of risk payload, performs the necessary lookups, then discards the chunk before downloading another chunk.
-The chunk ids~help to track pending chunks.}
+Due to limited RAM, dongles compute risk scores in a streaming manner.
+The query handler downloads a chunk of risk payload, performs the necessary lookups, then discards the chunk before downloading another chunk.
+The chunk ids track pending chunks.

+Although straightforward, we did not implement the upload pipeline from a dongle to a network device, since the costs of this pipeline would be much smaller than the costs for~the network device to participate in the mixnet protocol for uploading to the backend.

-We also implemented the dongle functionalities as an Android~11 app.
-The app captures beacon encounters similar to the dongle, but downloads the complete risk data of the last 14 days from the backend over HTTPS.
+\textbf{Smartphone.} We also implemented the \update{user device} functionalities as an Android~11 app.
+The app captures beacon encounters similar to the dongle.
+Additionally, it uploads the device's encounter history for the last 14 days to the backend over HTTPS and downloads the complete risk data of the last 14 days from the backend over HTTPS.

-\todo{Our prototype does not support an end-to-end PIR protocol for risk querying, although we benchmark the protocol separately (\S\ref{subsec:risk-overheads}).} It also does not support encounter history uploads from a dongle to a trusted terminal.
-However, our phone app supports uploading a user's encounter history to the backend, thus enabling complete evaluation of {\sys}. \update{Lastly, we only transmit {\ephIDs} in the risk information; extensions for intelligent risk scoring are left for future work.}
+\textbf{Backend.} The backend server runs on \update{two} Dell PowerEdge R730 Servers, each with 16 Intel Xeon E5-2667, 3.2GHz cores, 512 GB RAM, and 1TB SSD.
+It maintains ${\pirDB}$ as an in-memory array, uses AVX256 for PIR, and computes new {\CF}s daily from the uploaded {\ephIDs} of the last 14 days. \update{For our experiment, we use a PIR block size of 5 MB and a PIR database $\pirDB$ of \textasciitilde430K blocks (regions).} To enable incremental risk score updates in \update{user devices}, the backend splits the data into multiple {\cf}s, which are transmitted as chunks with distinct ids. \update{Each chunk includes a filter of 128 indices with 4 buckets per index.} The backend only transmits {\ephIDs} in the risk information; extensions for intelligent risk estimation are left for future work.